-Obpex Eye Drop is a combination of four medicines: Lidocaine, Clotrimazole, Beclometasone, and Ofloxacin.
-Lidocaine is a local anesthetic which works by blocking the release of certain chemical messengers in the brain that are responsible for pain.
-Clotrimazole is an antifungal medication.
-It stops the growth of fungus by preventing them from forming their own protective covering which is required for their survival in the human body.
-Beclometasone is a steroid medicine.
-It blocks the production of certain chemical messengers (prostaglandins) that make the eye/ear red, swollen and itchy.
-Ofloxacin is an antibiotic which works by stopping the growth of bacteria.
+Obpex Eye Drop is a combination of four medicines: Lidocaine, Clotrimazole, Beclometasone and Ofloxacin.
+Lidocaine is a local anesthetic which works by blocking pain signals from the nerves to brain to decrease pain sensationin the eye.
+Clotrimazole is an antifungal which stops the growth of fungi while Ofloxacin is an antibiotic that prevents bacterial cells from dividing and repairing.
+This treats your eye infection.
+Beclometasone is a steroid.
+It blocks the production of certain chemical messengers (prostaglandins) that make the eye red, swollen and itchy.

 Obpex Eye Drop may be unsafe to use during pregnancy.
 Animal studies have shown adverse effects on the foetus, however, there are limited human studies.
 The benefits from use in pregnant women may be acceptable despite the risk.
 Please consult your doctor.